Qiuyanglin/lins-lab/content/research/resources/_index.en.md

 This page compiles a collection of resources for integrated circuit learning, research beginners, and engineering practice.
 These materials are intended for lab members and readers for reference and download.

-Contributors include Lin Qiuyang, Li Hanyue, Wang Chen, Zheng Xinfa, and others... *To be continued...*
+Contributors include Lin Qiuyang and his students and friends... *To be continued...*

 Click the items below to access detailed pages and download the corresponding materials.